-Additionally as part of the business strategy, the Company announced on October 26, 2018 that it plans to consolidate its hoist manufacturing facility in Salem, Ohio into the Lisbon, Ohio and Wadesboro, NC facilities early in fiscal 2020.
-Consolidation costs of \$1,473,000 are included in Cost of Products sold on the Consolidated Statements of Operations during the twelve months ended March 31, 2019, of which \$1,007,000 is accrued as of March 31, 2019.
+As part of its business strategy, the Company is consolidating its manufacturing footprint.
+The Company previously announced in fiscal 2019 the closure of its Salem, Ohio facility.
+In fiscal 2020 the Company announced that it plans to consolidate its hoist manufacturing facility in Lisbon, Ohio with its Wadesboro, North Carolina and Damascus, Virginia facilities in fiscal 2021.
+The Salem, Ohio facility consolidation was completed during the first quarter of fiscal 2020.
+In total \$2,958,000 and \$1,473,000 are included in Cost of products sold on the Consolidated Statements of Operations during the twelve months ended March 31, 2020 and 2019, respectively, related to the consolidation of the Lisbon and Salem facilities.
 Costs incurred include accelerated depreciation, accelerated lease costs, severance and other payroll related costs, and a potential refund of a previously recorded tax credit which may need to be refunded to the state.
-See Note 5 for further details.